AigarsG/ip_monitor/README.md

 4) Either the current interface state is output or the detected changes (compared to the cached state) are output.
 5) Back to step 2

-Notes
-- There is no longer a compile-time limit (NL_MONITOR_NET_IFACE_MAX_COUNT) on how many interfaces may be tracked.
-Entries are allocated on demand and freed when an interface is removed.
-- The program is single-threaded; if you integrate this code into a multi-threaded application, add synchronization around the interface list.

 ## Build
 `cd ip_monitor && make`